Skip to content

 • definition_hash (str) — Hash of the workflow definition

-from sayiir import run_workflow
+from sayiir import run_workflow, PostgresBackend

 result = run_workflow(workflow, 21)